Cargo iQ Master Operating Plan (MOP)

 Industry Master Operating Plan

-The Industry MOP (pdf) is a generic description of the air transportation process, excluding elements that are unique to C2K, intended to be used by the whole industry.
+The Industry MOP (pdf) is a generic description of the air transportation process, excluding elements that are unique to Cargo iQ, intended to be used by the whole industry.
 The document provides the air cargo supply chain with the first, industry-endorsed, standard description of the end-to-end process of transporting cargo by air with the goal of:

 - Serve as the foundation for developing industry standards and best practices in areas such as e-Cargo, security, quality, and others